 Ask questions, seek confirmation if you’re unsure, and always be as clear as possible when working with other songwriters.
 Setting a collaboration standard from the beginning will set the overall tone of how you collaborate with others, encourage a positive exchange, and give you confidence to seek out more and diverse collaborators.

-To make sure all your splits are recorded correctly, that any dispute claims are handled correctly, and that you’re collecting all of your mechanical and performance royalties globally, register for Songtrust today or, if you’re a current client, reach out to our Client Services Team.
+To make sure all your splits are recorded correctly, that any dispute claims are handled correctly, and that you’re collecting all of your mechanical and performance royalties globally, register for Songtrust today or, if you’re a current client, please use our Support Form to submit a ticket and reach our Client Services Team.
+You can find this form by logging into your account and finding the link on your client dashboard.